In our free classes you can:

 There are no entry requirements, but there are specific requirements for students under 18 years of age.
 For more information, please visit Admissions and Records or call (707) 527-4685.

 Don't put off your goals any longer!
-Come visit one of our labs or classes!
+Enroll in one of our classes!

 We welcome you and want to see you succeed.
 Take the first step today!